Different Types of RC Car Sizes. Scale Matters.

 4. What’s Your Budget?

-● Smaller Scales (1:24): These are often budget-friendly and great for entry-level hobbyists.
+- Smaller Scales (1:24): Budget-friendly and great for entry-level hobbyists.

 5. Do You Want Room for Upgrades?